Network Intrusion Detection: Evolution from Conventional Approaches to LLM Collaboration and Emerging Risks: Neural Network-based Network Intrusion Detection: Capabilities and Limitations

 \subsection{Transformers-Based Approaches}

-\cite{443} (2022) proposed RTIDS, a Transformer encoder-based intrusion detection system (IDS) that uses positional embeddings and a stacked encoder-decoder structure to reconstruct compact feature representations to handle imbalanced high-dimensional streaming data.
-They demonstrate strong detection performance on common benchmarks. \cite{444} (2024) applied Transformer-based spatiotemporal mechanisms to CAN (Vehicle Controller Network) messages, focusing on detecting anomalies in CAN protocol traffic. \cite{5.7} (2024) proposed a Transformer model-based approach specifically for cloud environments.
+\cite{443} (2022) proposes RTIDS, a Transformer encoder-based NIDS that uses positional embeddings and a stacked encoder-decoder structure to reconstruct compact feature representations to handle imbalanced high-dimensional streaming data.
+They demonstrate strong detection performance on common benchmarks. \cite{242} (2023) proposes a Transformer-based IoT NIDS that uses a self-attention mechanism to learn intrusion behaviors from diverse data in heterogeneous IoT environments. \cite{241} (2023) introduces a Transformer neural network-based NIDS (referred to as TNN-NIDS) for IoT networks supporting MQTT.
+TNN-NIDS addresses the limitations of imbalanced training data by introducing parallel processing and multi-head attention (MHA) layers into the Transformer architecture, thereby enhancing the learning and detection capabilities of malicious activities. \cite{243} (2023) proposes a multi-Transformer fusion NIDS model designed specifically for the Industrial Internet of Things (IIoT) environment.

+\cite{444} (2024) applied Transformer-based spatiotemporal mechanisms to CAN (Vehicle Controller Network) messages, focusing on detecting anomalies in CAN protocol traffic. \cite{5.7} (2024) proposed a Transformer model-based approach specifically for cloud environments.
 This approach combines the core principles of NIDS with the inherent attention mechanism of the Transformer architecture, enabling deeper analysis of the relationship between input features and various intrusion types, thereby improving detection accuracy. \cite{445} (2025) proposed a self-supervised approach using contrastive learning between Transformer encoders and raw packet sequences.
 It aims to better generalize to unseen traffic/zero-day anomalies.